National media reacts to Russell Wilson’s public comments about Seahawks and trade possibilities

 Seahawks quarterback Russell Wilson’s appearance on The Dan Patrick Show featured rare and raw candor.
 Franchise quarterbacks, overcome by the company-man vibe and the basic fear of alienating the fan base, typically say all the right things at all the right times, never showing anything other than complete and total loyalty to the team, to the cause, to the fans. … It’s likely no coincidence that Wilson’s decision to launch an elaborate media strategy, including leaks to reporters and comments on the record and messages to a former player with a platform in Brandon Marshall, came immediately after Brady left New England after two decades of “do your f–king job” and did the job in Tampa of helping the team put together a championship franchise. … Wilson’s comments represent the most aggressive effort yet by a franchise quarterback to shed the “company man” image and to become the company, man.
 It will work or it won’t.
 If it doesn’t, the expiration date on Wilson’s time in Seattle will become shorter than anyone realizes.

-On ESPN’s “First Take” on Wednesday, Mina Kimes was adamant that “Russell wilson is not getting traded this year.”
+On ESPN’s “First Take” on Wednesday, Mina Kimes was adamant that “Russell Wilson is not getting traded this year.”

 And on “First Take” on Tuesday, Clinton Yates said that while Wilson has “a Seattle problem,” “as long as you have Russell Wilson, you do not have a Russell Wilson problem.”